Lawrence High School (Kansas): Athletics

+Championships

 Currently Lawrence High has more than 110 state championships in various sports, one of the highest totals in the nation.
 The first state championship was won in 1914 in boys basketball.
 The next title in basketball was 1948, when the Lions defeated Newton 39–36 in the state final.
 This started a half century of athletic achievements by the Chesty Lions.
 From 1954 to 2009 the Lions added 104 more state titles, bringing their total to 105.
 In 2008, Sports Illustrated listed Lawrence High School as the top high school athletics program in Kansas.
 Additionally, due to the success of Lawrence High and the University of Kansas, Lawrence was featured as a candidate for Titletown, United States by ESPN.

 Football

 The Lawrence High School Chesty Lions have 31 undefeated seasons in football, the most in the United States.
 Additionally, the Chesty Lions won a High School Football National Championship in 1960.
 The Chesty Lions won five consecutive Kansas State High School Activities Association state championships in Class 6A, the state's largest, from 1989 through 1993.
 The record was broken by Hutchinson High School in 2009.
 From 1930 to 2008, games were played at Haskell Memorial Stadium.
 Following completion of the new football stadium on the Lawrence High campus, the football team began playing games on the new stadium in 2009.